Back to blog

 • Requirement: Not having been a Portuguese tax resident in the prior 5 years

-Why Did NHR End?
+Why NHR Ended

 1. Housing crisis: Portuguese residents blamed NHR expats (partly fairly) for driving up property prices in Lisbon and Porto.